-This initiative is currently being trialed by MFMPC's in Grampians region to determine suitability and relevance.
+This initiative was trialed by MFMPC's in Grampians region to determine suitability and relevance.

-Guidelines for monitoring, reporting and reviewing of plans are currently being developed at the State level.
+Guidelines for monitoring, reporting and reviewing of plans are were developed at the State level.

 6.4 Plan Audit

 For councils wholly or partly within the Country Area of Victoria, the MFMP will also be audited under Section 55B of the CFA Act.